dj1411/HabitChart/www/artifacts/test.md

     - Apply Break point at DataValidate()
     - do single step debugging
     - change values in cloud to check if each "return false" is executed
-- move some habit up/down and check the data validation

-# Save changes in bar
-- Set value of an empty cell.
-Reopen the application.
-See if the value is still there.
-- Change value of an existing cell with value.
-Reopen the application.
-See if the value is still there.

 # Add Habit
 - new modal should open with the following: